 What are the benefits of tooth replacement with dental implants?

 When you are missing one or more natural teeth, it can drastically affect your appearance as well as your overall outlook on life.
-Dental implants from Desert Smiles Cosmetic & Sedation Dentistry, Glendale implant dentist, Dr. Wilcox in Arizona permanently restore your full, natural smile, boosting your self-confidence and your appearance.
+Dental implants from Desert Smiles Cosmetic & Sedation Dentistry, Glendale implant dentists, Dr. Wilcox and Dr. Tenney in Arizona permanently restore your full, natural smile, boosting your self-confidence and your appearance.
 Dental implants are more comfortable than dentures and also prevent the jawbone deterioration that occurs when missing teeth are not replaced.

 What distinguishes an "implant dentist" from other dentists?